Branded (TV series): Home media

 Timeless Media Group released both seasons of Branded on DVD in Region 1 in 2004–2005.
 Season 1 was released on August 3, 2004, and season 2 was released on February 8, 2005.
 On February 16, 2010, Timeless Media Group released Branded: The Complete Series, a six-disc box set featuring all 48 episodes of the series and several bonus features.
 More-recent prints cut for syndication are used for the set, and as a result, three minutes are missing from each episode.
 Broken Saber (the film re-editing of "The Mission Parts One, Two, And Three") is not included.

 Merchandise

 A tie-in board game called Branded Game was released by Milton Bradley in 1966.

+Impact on popular culture

+Branded is referenced in the Coen Brothers 1998 film, The Big Lebowksi.
+The Dude (Jeff Bridges) and Walter Sobchak (John Goodman) have tracked down a teenager named Larry Sellers to his home, believing the boy stole money from a ransom package they were to deliver.
+Walter has learned that Sellers's father is Arthur Digby Sellers, who must live in an iron lung, and that the older Sellers wrote 156 episodes of Branded.
+Upon entering the house and seeing the older Sellers in an iron lung, Walter acts with uncharacteristic humility and respect, in large part because of the reverence in which he holds Branded; before exploding into misdirected violence against a stranger's car after an obscene interrogation of Larry fails to elicit any response from the affectless boy.